lsarra/rmi/README.md

 This repository shows how to implement the Renormalized Mutual Information described in the paper "Renormalized Mutual Information for Artificial Scientific Discovery" by Leopoldo Sarra, Andrea Aiello and Florian Marquardt.

 ## Introduction
 Renormalized Mutual Information is a quantity that allows to quantify the dependence between a given random variable and a deterministic function of it.
-This can be used to extract a low-dimensional feature of a high-dimensional system by maximizing the regularized mutual information that the feature has with the system.
+This can be used to extract a low-dimensional feature of a high-dimensional system by maximizing the renormalized mutual information that the feature has with the system.

 ![Sketch](figures/sketch.jpg)